npnpatidar/rajasthan/docs/RAS/3_Ethics/5_Indian_Thinkers.md

   - **Social:** Position, prestige.
 Remaining strong.
 - **Hindu Religion:** Should have a common authentic book and fill religious posts through exams (to allow lower castes equal opportunity).
 - **Advice to Lower Castes:** Give up traditional professions and focus on education.
-- **Social Dimension:** To decrease social dimension of cast, promote inter-caste marriages and dining.
+- **Social Dimension:** To decrease social discrimination of cast, promote inter-caste marriages and dining.
 - **Disagreement with Gandhi:**
   - Disagreed with Gandhi on the Varna system.
   - Disagreed with Gandhi’s approach of “change of heart” and called for legal and constitutional solutions.
 - **Religious Reform:** Supported religious reforms in Hinduism.
 Criticized Hinduism for caste system and varna system.
-- **Buddhism:** Adopted Buddhism and advocated for reforms within it.
+- **Buddhism:** Adopted Buddhism and advocated for reforms within it. started 'Navyana'
 - **Women's Rights:**
   - Criticized Islam for religious extremism and violation of women's rights.
   - Supported women's empowerment.